Hanover Tavern: History

 The present tavern building, restored by the Hanover Tavern Foundation, dates from 1791 with early 19th century and late 20th century additions and is listed on the Virginia Landmarks Register and the National Register of Historic Places.
 The original 1733 tavern building, having fallen into disrepair, was torn down after the construction of the 1822 section.
-By 1953, the tavern building was well-worn and possibly on its last legs.
-A group of young actors from New York bought the building and 3.5 acres with the intention of starting a dinner theater.
-They repaired the building to operate as their home and business, actually beginning the preservation of the old structure.
+In 1953, a group of actors from New York bought the building and 3.5 acres with the intention of starting a dinner theater.
 The tavern was adapted as the first dinner theatre in America; Barksdale Theatre.
 It was the first performing arts organization in Virginia to seat integrated audiences.
 Barksdale Theatre merged with Theatre IV in 2012 to become Virginia Repertory Theatre.
-Virginia Repertory Theatre still performs regularly at the Tavern, with dining options provided by the Hanover Tavern Restaurant & Pub, open for lunch and dinner Tuesday through Sunday.

 In 1990, the non-profit Hanover Tavern Foundation bought the Tavern and 3.5 acres from the Barksdale Theatre owners and began to raise the needed money to stabilize and restore the aging building.
 The Foundation's goal was to restore, preserve and utilize the Tavern as an historical, educational, community and cultural resource center for the general public.
-The Foundation raised over $5 million, stabilizing and restoring the historic building, added a wing for restrooms, a restaurant quality kitchen, new mechanical systems, and refurbished the theater.
-After successful fundraising campaigns and completion of the restoration, the building reopened to the public in 2005.
+The Foundation raised funds, restored historic buildings, and expanded the facility with restrooms, kitchens, and a refurbished theater.
+The complex reopened to the public in 2005.

-The Tavern has been a vibrant center of community life at Hanover Courthouse for almost three hundred years.

-Today, this cultural site offers student field trips, educational history programs, historical exhibits, heritage musical events, lecture series, and family-oriented special events like Hanover AutumnFest & 5K as well as a full-service restaurant and pub, meeting, wedding, party, and events space, and Virginia Repertory Theatre performances in a modern 150-seat theater.
+Currently, Tavern offered student field trips, educational history programs, historical exhibits, heritage musical events, lecture series, and Virginia Repertory Theatre performances.